iamRohitK/DSA_Patterns/README.md

 | **Day 5** | Full mock interview × 2.
 Focus on talking out loud.                                  |
 | **Day 6** | Review only your flashcard fronts (pattern triggers).
 Rest.
 No new problems.          |
 | **Day 7** | Interview day.
 You're ready.                                                          |

+---

+## 🎯 What Separates Good from Great Candidates

+**Good candidates** can solve problems they've seen before.
+**Great candidates** see a new problem, identify the pattern in 60 seconds, and build the solution from first principles.

+The difference is built through **three habits:**

+**1. Always ask "what's the brute force?" first** — then ask "what's wasteful about it?"
+The answer to the second question IS the pattern.

+**2. Never just solve — always classify.** After every problem you do, write one sentence: *"This was a [pattern] problem because [trigger].
+I recognized it when I saw [clue]."* Do this for 100 problems and pattern recognition becomes automatic.

+**3. Revisit your failures.** The problems that took you >30 minutes or that you had to peek at — those are your gold.
+Re-solve them cold in 48 hours, 7 days, and 30 days.
+Mastery is built in the reps after the first solve, not during it.

+---